wisecubeai/wisecube-docs/user-guide/docs/index.md

 ### Install Python Libraries
-Even though we have pre-loaded tons of popular data science libraries into Wisecube out of the box, There will be some times when we missed a few of your favorite ones.
-When you run into this situation there is an easy way to have them be installed into the Wiscube environment.
+Even though we have pre-loaded tons of popular data science libraries into Nephos out of the box, There will be some times when we missed a few of your favorite ones.
+When you run into this situation there is an easy way to have them be installed into the Nephos environment.

    - Click on Libraries tab
    - Click on 'New Libaries' button